madebymsi/madebymsi/README.md

   <li>id like my friends to be over 13 ok, unless set with boundaries</li>
 </ul>

-dude i love c+h i dont put it in my display cus i cant be bothered. i would love for you to start convos first I FW TALKATIVE PPL, i go nonverbal sometimes, if i have like dniuf or dniuid dont worry about me mu social battery died quick sometimes
+dude i love c+h i dont put it in my display cus i cant be bothered. i would love for you to start convos first I FW TALKATIVE PPL, i go nonverbal sometimes, if i have like dniuf or dniuid dont worry about me my social battery dies quick sometimes

 ![image](https://github.com/user-attachments/assets/2178ac70-8ded-49a6-a5c9-66297795cc17)